HighwayChile/assignment05/README.md

   4. Remember to submit a link to a repo or a copy of your code to Moodle!

-# DESIGN - RETURN TO DOGESPLORER
+# DESIGN

-* mobile functionality - PRIORITIZE
+* mobile functionality in terms of display and usability - PRIORITIZE
 * Create main page
 * search bar at top
 * collapsible menu to the left